 Can Cats Swim With Confidence Around Water?

-Practice is one of the most critical factors in your cat’s comfort level with water.
+Practice is one of the most critical factors in your cat’s comfort level with the water.
 You should never try to force your cat into deep water or water that they clearly aren’t ready to experience.

 Give your cat as much time as they need to adjust to any body of water they have access to.
 Hopefully, with time they’ll start to enjoy the water as they please.